Final Cut Pro X: Add storylines

 To convert a storyline back to its component clips, do one of the following:

 Select the storyline (by clicking the gray border), then choose Clip > Break Apart Clip Items (or press Shift-Command-G).

 Drag the storyline into the primary storyline.

 You can select or move entire storylines as if they were standard clips or compound clips.
 Storylines have the connection properties of connected clips.

-Select an entire storyline: Click the gray border around the storyline.
+Select a single storyline: Click the gray border at the top of the storyline.

-Move a storyline by dragging it: Click the gray border around the storyline, then drag the storyline left or right to connect it to a different point along the primary storyline.
+Move a storyline by dragging it: Click the gray border at the top of the storyline, then drag the storyline left or right to connect it to a different point along the primary storyline.